Course Overview

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-- The course start and end dates have changed from May 08 – July 24 to May 15 – July 31.
+- This section is a compressed summer delivery over 6 weeks, rather than 12 weeks..
+Students must attend 2 classes and be prepared to complete twice the amount of homework weekly.
 Please email cstflex@bcit.ca for Departmental approval.
 Include your Student number (A0#) and COMP__ and preferred CRN __ and Program Declaration____.
 Course is 48 hours - 36 hours synchronous online classes and 12 hours asynchronous activities/labs.
-This class meets once per week for 3 hours online and requires an additional 1 hour per week asynchronously.
+This class meets twice per week for 6 hours online and requires an additional 2 hour per week asynchronously.
 Please Note: Attendance, participation in class and the BCIT Learning Hub are mandatory.
 You should prepare to spend 2-3 hours on homework for every 1 hour of class time.
-This course may require an average total time commitment of 12-15+ hours per week.
-3 hours of synchronous class, 1-hour asynchronous class time and 9-12+ hours per week for homework.
+This course may require an average total time commitment of 24-32 hours per week.
+6 hours of synchronous class, 2-hour asynchronous class time and 16-24+ hours per week for homework.
+Students should not attempt any other courses simultaneously with this compressed delivery.
 Late registration is not permitted.
 BCIT Computing is primarily a Microsoft Windows environment.
 Students must provide their own current model Windows-compatible PC with microphone and video camera. i5 or higher equivalent processor, with 8 GB of RAM minimum, and 256 GB minimum storage.
 Highspeed internet access is needed for online sections and for homework.
 Mac users must have the ability to manage and support their iOS computer.
 They may need to create a virtual Windows environment using Parallels or VMWare Fusion.
 COMP instructors may not be able to assist Mac users with software compatibility issues.
 BCIT does not provide access to Parallels or support for students to use a Mac to run Windows.
 Students will be provided with a limited amount of server and data access outside of class each week for the course duration.
 Late registration is not permitted.

 Status